azzumw/architecture-samples-azm/README.md

 ### To be noted:
 - Due to time constraints, no unit tests have been written
 - Only Integration and E2E tests have been designed
+- Navigation of the entire app is not covered due to time constraints
 - AddEditTaskFragmentTests - are separated into two separate files: AzzumAddTaskTests.kt and AzzumEditTasksTests.kt
 - UiAutomator: some tests made use of uiautomator for the snackbar testing.
 I encountered an issue with testing snackbar but I did not want to go down in to that rabbit hole for now, so as an alternative, I have made use of UiAutomator.
 You will even find some comment out code in AzzumTaskDetailFragmentTests.
 - Mockito: I have used mockito library to mock NavigationController of the app.